Grapeseed Oil: Clears Acne Using Vitamin E And Linoleic Acid

 An excellent grapeseed oil product

 Dark bottles are vital for many different topical treatments, including tea tree oil.
-However, grapeseed oil is particularly important, because it has such a high proportion of polyunsaturated fats, which are the most unstable form of fat, with saturated being the most stable and monounsaturated fat being in-between.
+However, it’s particularly important for grapeseed oil because it has such a high proportion of polyunsaturated fats (70%), which are far less stable than saturated fats (e.g. in coconut oil).

 Fresh grapeseed oil is clear skin in a bottle, while a rancid bottle is a whole civilisation of free radicals.
-If you can only buy a clear bottle, then transfer it to a dark bottle or store it away from light.
+If you can only buy a clear bottle, then store it well away from light.

 It’s also smart to smell your oil beforehand.
 Some companies get lazy, store the grapeseed oil in a dark warehouse for months, and sell you a bad quality bottle for a higher price.
 If it’s rancid, then you’ll know, as the odour will be unmistakable.